One thing you should know about Good Shepherd is that food is often involved during our social and outreach gatherings — very good food, indeed!

 Families can receive monthly help at our Food Pantry and the homeless can receive a bag of non-perishable items, made possible by donations from our parishioners, local businesses and members of the community.

 During our Last Sunday Supper, we share a meal with our neighbors prepared by our parishioners and local volunteers.

 Aside from food help, families can receive help with Utility Shut-off Notices or Prescription co-pays.
 Children are helped at Christmas through the Adopted Families Project.
 Contact the office for more information.

 Good Shepherd's OUTREACH MINISTRIES

-You don't have to be a tried-and-true handyman to take part in our Saturdays of Service or be a part of our Wednesday Work Crew.
+You don't have to be a tried-and-true handyman to take part in our Saturday Work Days or be a part of our Thursday Work Crew.
 You simply have to have the desire to help.

-Saturdays of Service focus is on the immediate Good Shepherd neighborhood.
+Saturday Work Days focus is on the immediate Good Shepherd neighborhood.
 We help our neighbors clean up and beautify their yards, and sometimes their homes.
-The Wednesday Work Crew focuses primarily on projects in the church.
+The Thursday Work Crew focuses primarily on projects in the church.